jianxu42/E2E-Approval-Flow/README.md

 # E2E-Approval-Flow

 The purpose of this verification is to ensure the end-to-end functionality of the approval process.
+It can be deployed on k8s or GitHub Actions.

 #### Flow diagram
 ```mermaid